Army of the Mughal Empire: Musketeer

-The rifle infantry units of the Mughal were generally more effective than infantry archer units.
-The musket infantry which formed the bulk of the Mughal infantry were known as Banduqchis.
+Musket infantry (Banduqchis) units were generally more effective than archer infantry units and were the majority.

-The Mughal musket infantry line was known to be able to break the enemy's elephant charges without help from cavalry units, as was demonstrated in the Battle of Haldighati against the Rajput kingdom of Mewar.
-This capability was also shown in the Battle of Tukaroi against huge cavalry and elephant charges from the Afghan sultanate, although there was some level of combined arms with cavalry and artillery units at Tukaroi.
-They were most useful in rural level operations to subdue local peasant-based insurrections against the empire.
+The musketeers line was able to break the enemy's elephant charges without help from cavalry units, as was demonstrated in the Battle of Haldighati and in the Battle of Tukaroi against cavalry and elephant charges, exploiting some level of combined arms with cavalry and artillery units.
+They were most useful in rural operations to subdue local insurrections.

-Locally recruited and equipped with matchlocks, bows and spears, the infantry was held in low status and was virtually equated with palanquin bearers, woodworkers, cotton carders in the army payrolls.
-Their matchlocks were thrice as slow as the mounted archers, and chronicles hardly mention them in battle accounts.
+Locally recruited and equipped with matchlocks, bows and spears, the infantry was held in low status and was virtually equated with palanquin bearers, woodworkers, and cotton carders in the army payrolls.
+Their matchlocks were one-third as fast as the mounted archers, and battle chronicles hardly mention them.
 Indian Muslims usually enlisted in the cavalry and seldom recruited in the infantry, as they regarded fighting with muskets with contempt.
-The Banduqchis were mainly made up of Hindus of various castes who were known for their skills as gunmen, such as the Bundelas, the Karnatakas and the men of Buxar.
+The Banduqchis were mainly made up of Hindus of various castes who developed skills as marksmen, such as the Bundelas, the Karnatakas and Buxar.